robintsunny/StudyGuideNotes/algorithms.md

 ### Choose the correct statement(s) about event bubbling
 D) Event delegation is useful when you might be dynamically adding children to a parent and you need to execute an action on the child

+## MERGE SORT

+### Explain the pseudocode for Merge Sort
+Sort a collection by breaking it into halves.
+Then sort those two halves and then merge them together to form one completely sorted collection.

+### What is the runtime of merge sort?
+Θ(n·log(n))